fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 // res23: Either[MissingKey, Int] = Left(MissingKey(bob))
 ```

 Perfect.
-Type inference works, and we have precise error types.
+Type inference works, and we kept precise error types.
 Since we are building an `Optional`, we can as easily
-modify an arbitrary `Config`.
+update an arbitrary `Config`.

 ```scala
 (property("john") >>> property("age") >>> int).replace(10, config)